lambdaxpy/GNNs-Under-More-Realistic-Label-Noise/README.md

 # 2024-Badro-BA

-This is the offical repository of the paper "Node Classification Performance of Graph Neural Networks on Different Label Noise Settings".
+This is the official repository of the paper "Beyond Uniform Noise: Evaluating Graph Neural Networks Under Realistic Label Noise".

 ## Project Structure